l7mp/dcontroller/doc/concepts-views.md

 Views allow you to do this pre-processing declaratively.
 They serve three main purposes:

 **Simplifying Data**: A controller can watch complex resources like `Deployments` or `Services` and project only the essential fields into a lightweight, purpose-built View.

 **Chaining Controllers**: Views create a clean, observable boundary between controllers.
 Controller A can produce a `FooView`, and Controller B can consume it, allowing you to build multi-stage data processing pipelines without the controllers needing direct knowledge of each other.

 **State Aggregation**: A controller can watch many individual resources (e.g., all `Pods` in a namespace) and use a `@gather` operation to aggregate their state into a single, summary View object.

 Note that views are not shared with Kubernetes: views are completely internal to an operator and Kubernetes does not have any meaning of a view.
-Trying to access a view via a standard Kubernetes client like `kubectl` will produce an error; however, Δ-controller comes with an embedded extension API server that can be used to inspect and modify view resources (see later).
+Trying to access a view via a standard Kubernetes client like `kubectl` will produce an error. Δ-controller comes with an embedded extension API server that can be used to inspect and modify view resources (see later).

 ## The Anatomy of a View: API Promise

 Under the hood, a View is a namespaced, unstructured Kubernetes resource.
 While you have complete freedom over its structure, it must adhere to the below fundamental rules.
 It is the responsibility of the controller's pipeline to construct a view that fulfills this API promise:

 *   **Ephemeral**: Views are not stored in `etcd` or persisted by the Kubernetes API server.
 In fact, the Kubernetes API does not even know about your views.
 They exist only within the memory of the running Δ-controller manager.
 If the manager restarts, all views are lost and will be recreated as the source resources are reconciled.
 *   **Namespaced**: Every view object **must** be scoped into a namespace.
-There is no such thing as a cluster-scope view.
-Like everything in Δ-controller, namespaces are an internal concept within an operator and do not exist in Kubernetes.
+There is no such thing as a "cluster-scoped view".
+Like everything in Δ-controller, view namespaces are an internal concept within an operator and do not exist in Kubernetes.
-*   **Standard Metadata**: Every view object **must** have `metadata.name` and `metadata.namespace` that can be used to identified it.
+*   **Standard Metadata**: Every view object **must** have `metadata.name` and `metadata.namespace` that uniquely identify it.
 *   **Schemaless Body**: Beyond the required metadata, the structure is entirely up to you.
-You can add a `spec`, a `status`, or any other top-level fields.
+You can add a `spec`, a `status`, or any other top-level fields and embedded structures and lists.
 The content is a flexible `map[string]any`, just like any other Kubernetes object.
 *   **Labels and Annotations**: Views fully support labels and annotations, which can be used for filtering and metadata.

 The GVK for a view is determined dynamically based on the name of the `Operator` that defines it and the `kind` specified in the controller's target.
 The structure of the API group is always: **`<operator-name>.view.dcontroller.io/v1alpha1`**